zowe/zowe-explorer-vscode/README.md

   * "TCHILD2"
 * `normalPattern` + ".PUBLIC.TPS"

+To help with the setup of this file structure, two scripts have been created under the `./scripts` folder.
+Both scripts can be executed if you have the package `ts-node` installed globally.

+1. [create-env](./scripts/create-env.ts) - Creates the proper datasets on the mainframe.
+2. [clean-env](./scripts/clean-env.ts) - Cleans up the datasets created on the mainframe.

+Both scripts will use the profile you specified in `testProfileData`

+##### Executing the Setup Scripts

+1. Install `ts-node` globally.
+    1. `npm install -g ts-node`
+2. Execute script as if it were a node script.
+    1. `ts-node ./scripts/clean-env.ts` or `ts-node ./scripts/create-env.ts`

+#### Or Pattern

 There is no required structure for the mainframe data sets under `orPattern`.

+### Executing from VSC

 To run the tests, open your copy of the repository in VSC,  [build the extension](#build-the-extension), and open the *Debug* panel on the left.
 Select `Integration Tests Mocha)` from the drop down next to the green play button and press the play button.
 The tests will then run and the output will go to your VSC debug console.

 ### Profile Notes

-- As mentioned in the example test properties file, there must be at least one valid zosmf profile corresponding to the name in your properties file.
+* As mentioned in the example test properties file, there must be at least one valid zosmf profile corresponding to the name in your properties file.
+  * For Example: If your test properties defines a profile called `test-vscode-extension` there should be a corresponding profile in the `.zowe` profiles directory of your `zowe-cli`.
+These two profile definitions **MUST** be identical for proper test execution.
-- The tests need at least 2 profiles to work properly.
+* The tests need at least 2 profiles to work properly.
 The second profile doesn't have to have valid credentials, it must just exist on disk.